Provides information on superannuation, self-managed superannuation and retirement income streams. Includes calculators and planners.

 Loneliness is the number one cause of depression so consciously stay in touch with friends and colleagues.
 Post photos of your trip, your renovation and your new business on Facebook so that people can stay engaged with your life.

-Invite them on photography tours or to renovation classes with you.
+Invite friends on photography tours or to renovation classes with you.
 You will be valued for your ability to find fun things to do.

 You can easily maintain your friendships by continuing to work part time or by doing relief teaching at your school.